 - The 56-bit key length used in DES makes it possible to decrypt the encrypted code with modern technologies.
 Moreover, it can be broken using brute-force attacks and linear cryptanalysis.
 Hence, AES (Advanced Encryption Standard) has replaced the DES (Data Encryption Standard).

-What are the advantages of DES?
+What are the advantages of the DES Algorithm?

 - DES was developed in 1977 to run on hardware, hence, this algorithm works fast in hardware.